 3.2 Destination - Passenger enquiries

-governments, local consular offices and the website of the Australian Department of Foreign Affairs and Trade, the New Zealand Ministry of Foreign Affairs and Trade, and the United States Department of State.
+including local governments, local consular offices and the website of the Australian Department of Foreign Affairs and Trade, the New Zealand Ministry of Foreign Affairs and Trade, and the United States Department of State.

 3.3 Travel Insurance

-- delayed, damaged or lost Baggage and other items
+- delayed, damaged or lost Baggage and other items, or

 - missed flight connections and additional expenses.